 At John Leggott College we help students plan their career and progression, whatever their aspirations, to help leaners to fulfil their ambitions and achieve their goals.
-Our dedicated Learner Pathway Team consists of Career Advisors who provide professional CEIAG, and Work Placement Advisors that coordinate our work experience provision.
+Our dedicated Learner Pathway Team consists of Career Advisors who provide professional CEAG, and Work Placement Advisors that coordinate our work experience provision.

 We work with students to:

 Support applications for University, Apprenticeships, Employment and Further Training